Healthy Zucchini Chocolate bread

 Then, add eggs and maple syrup to the bowl.
 Mix well with a blender or hand mixer.

-In a separate bowl, whisk together the dry ingredients, almond flour, cocoa powder, baking powder, and salt.
+In a separate bowl, whisk together the dry ingredients, almond flour, cocoa powder, baking soda, and salt.
 Sift if needed to make sure there are no lumps left.

 Then, transfer the dry ingredients into the banana and egg mixture.
 Gently combine with a spatula.
 Be sure not to over mix.